homermultitext/hmt-editors-guide/src/editorial-policies.md

 **unidentified quoted phrases**

-:  Use TEI `q` for quoted phrases or passages from unidentified sources.
-This is for one or more parsable Greek words.
+:  Use TEI `q` for quoted phrases or passages.
+A quoted selection must be at least one full parsable Greek work.
+Quoted phrases can ranges from hypothetical phrases to multiforms to quotations from works that we cannot cite.
 The scribe will not make quotes visually distinct.
 Use our print editions to help you, as well as context.

 [![q1][q1]][400]